kylejmcintyre/mcopt/README.md

     maximize a problem with a known solution, or the cost in fitness function evals per unit of fitness for problems where the optimum is unkown.

-The last three bullets distinguish this library from ABAGAIL and make for more informative experiments.
+The last three bullets distinguish this library from ABAGAIL which requires the user to specify the number of iterations which is generally unknown to the user and may result in running an algorithm long after it has converged.
 See example.tsv in this directory for example experiment output.

 mcopt can be used for continuous space problems.
 I used it to optimize weights in an ANN.
 However, no continous examples are currently included in the repo.
 MIMIC only works on BitSet problems.